CygnusX1z/Proj5_Map/README.md

 ## An application to explore points of interest in the Principality of Monaco.

 The My Dream Neighborhood application uses the Google Maps API, Wikipedia API and Knockout JS JavaScript library to help a user explore several "points of interest" in the Principality of Monaco.

 ## Running instructions:
 * Go to [Udacity Front-End Web Developer Project 5](http://cygnusx1z.github.io) page.
 * Click on any pin on the map to highlight the specific pin along with a popup window with links to Wikipedia article(s) about that location as well as Google Street View photo (when available).
 * Use the 'hamburger' style menu at top right to view the list of the "points of interest" in the Principality of Monaco.
-Clicking on any of the list items will also highlight the pin location and will popup a widnow with links to Wikipedia article(s) about that location as well as a Google Street View photo (when available).
+Clicking on any of the list items will also highlight the pin location and will popup a window with links to Wikipedia.
+Click the 'X' to close the menu. article(s) about that location as well as a Google Street View photo (when available).
 * Additionally, you can sue the _search_ box to filter the points of interest.

 ## References: